Tonyfu09/cissp-exam-cheatsheet/cissp-domain-7.md

 magnetic tapes

+7.7 Operate and maintain detective and preventative measures Stateful inspection

 7.14 Implement and manage physical security
 A PIDAS (perimeter intrusion detection and assessment system) is a fence system that has two or three fences used in concert to optimize security.